shawnweisfeld/ServiceBusThroughputTester/README.md

 Perfmon Counter
 ===============
 The tool adds a perfmon counter (ServiceBusTestCategory | # operations / sec).
 This counter logs one operation for a write and two operations for a read (read and commit).
+This allows you to use perfmon.exe to get a good idea of the queue performance.

 Sample Command Line Setups